 More than 630 people from 44 countries attended INBIA’s 2008 conference in San Antonio, Texas.
 Educational sessions, networking and a hotel on the Riverwalk were just a few of the highlights of INBIA’s event in this warm, Southern city.

 Business incubation practitioners from across the globe met Oct.
 30-Nov 1 for INBIA’s 17th Fall Training Institute.
 Highlights of the event included in-depth training, a tour of the Nashville Business Incubation Center, and plenty of opportunities for networking and fun in Nashville.

 INBIA’s 2007 conference took place in Seattle, Washington, bringing together more than 600 people from 37 countries.

 INBIA held its 16th Fall Training Institute in Denver Oct.
 25-27, 2006.
 Incubation professionals from around the world gathered new information, tools and techniques during the event's workshops, mingled during a sponsor reception and saw incubation in action on a tour of the Denver Enterprise Center.

 St. Louis, Missouri

 April 30-May 3, 2006

-The NBIA staff would like to thank everyone who helped make the 20th International Conference on Business Incubation, held April 30 – May 3 in St. Louis, a success.
-This event would not have been possible without the work of NBIA Board members, session presenters and other volunteers.
+The INBIA staff would like to thank everyone who helped make the 20th International Conference on Business Incubation, held April 30 – May 3 in St. Louis, a success.
+This event would not have been possible without the work of INBIA Board members, session presenters and other volunteers.
 We are especially grateful to our local host, the Nidus Center for Scientific Enterprise, and our title sponsor, Alexandria Real Estate Equities Inc. We also appreciate the help and hospitality offered by other local incubators, including the Center for Emerging Technologies, the St. Louis Enterprise Centers and the Technology Entrepreneur Center.

 San Diego, Calif.